nguyenyou/scalawind/README.md

 <br/>

-# Scalawind - Zero-runtime Typesafe TailwindCSS in Scala
+# Scalawind - Zero-Runtime Typesafe TailwindCSS in Scala

 > This library is still very early and not production-ready yet, use at your own risk.